cfox570/donkeycar-driver/README.md

 ```

+### driver.py and helpers.py

-There are three steps to including a part into the vehicle.
+There are three steps to including a part into the vehicle in the manage.py.
 1) Import the module/calls 2) Instantiate the part with initilization parameters 3) Add the part to the vehicle.
-The driver.py script performs these three steps.
+The driver.py script performs these three steps in a generic way.
 The parameters for each of the steps is specified in a YAML file.

-### helpers.py
 In addition to the code to add parts from module files, the standard manage.py script contains embedded parts; DriveMode, RecordTracker.
 There is also some "glue" code to create the parameters for the parts.
 This code was moved to helpers.py.
 The part AI_Pilot was added since instantiating the Keras AI part does not follow the standard pattern.
 In the future, this code could be included in the appropriate parts module script files.

-## Structure of the YAML Parts File
+### Structure of the YAML Parts File
-Comments can be embedded with the pound/sharp sign #.
-All characters to the right are ignored.
-Insert the pound # in front of any of the optional arguments to have them ignored.
+The YAML parts file specifies all the parts to be included into the vehicle.
+Each part contains an enable parameter that is used to disable the part for debugging.
 Like python, indented lines are required to associated the parameters of a definition.
 Indents shown below are required for each type of parameter.
 Colons are required.
 Do not include hyphens when filling in the values.
-String values DO NOT require quotes.  *All the parameters below can be found in manage.py.*
+String values DO NOT require quotes.  *All the parameters below can be found in manage.py.*  Comments can be embedded with the pound/sharp sign #.
+All characters to the right are ignored.
+Insert the pound # in front of any of the optional arguments to have them ignored.

 ```
 parts: